maja601/EuroCrops/README.md

 ## Background <a name="background"></a>
 ![g1924](https://user-images.githubusercontent.com/22978370/158154235-06794acb-d163-447e-80ca-16e9cd60f11c.png)

-**Disclaimer**: The *Nomenclature of Territorial Units for Statistics 3 (NUTS3)* region is just an approximate assignment of a crop parcel to a region.
+**Disclaimer**: The *Nomenclature of Territorial Units for Statistics 3 (NUTS3)* region, which we added by hand, is just an approximate assignment of a crop parcel to a region.
 It might happen that a parcel is not correctly allocated to the right region or country.
 The NUTS3 attribute is only meant to be an aid for a meaningful spatial division of the dataset into training, validation and test sets.